autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 The Planning Component is designed to be extended with third-party modules.
 Consequently, the following are not the goals of Autoware's Planning Component:

 - To provide all user-required functionalities by default.
-- Complete functionality and performance characteristic of an autonomous driving system.
+- To provide complete functionality and performance characteristic of an autonomous driving system.
-- Performance that consistently surpasses human capabilities or ensures absolute safety.
+- To provide performance that consistently surpasses human capabilities or ensures absolute safety.

 These aspects are specific to our vision of an autonomous driving "platform" and may not apply to a typical autonomous driving Planning Component.